Support

 - How the situation made you feel

-- What impact did it have on you
+- What impact it had on you

 - What you have learned from the situation